akisonlyforu/design-patterns/src/structural/bridge/Readme.md

 - **Independent Development** - Abstraction and implementation hierarchies can be developed separately
 - **Runtime Flexibility** - Implementation can be selected or switched at runtime
 - **No Class Explosion** - Avoids n×m class combinations, reduces to n+m classes
-- **Implementation Hiding** - Client code is completely decoupled from implementation details
+- **Implementation Hiding** - Client code is completely decoupled from implementation details and knows only about abstraction.
 - **Easy Extension** - New abstractions and implementations can be added without affecting existing code
 - **Interface Stability** - Changes in implementation don't affect client code